orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 ### Overview of the Dataset

-Specifically, this is the google big query that we've used, considering the trade-off between cost and capability, we fetched the first 1M records from the commit message table.
+Specifically, this is the google big query that I've used, considering the trade-off betIen cost and capability, I fetched the first 1M records from the commit message table.

-In addition to this, considering that some commit message is too small or large, which will hugely impact the size of the dataset file and difficulty that we read, by manually reviewing those super long commit message, they are more likely presenting a technical detail, which I don't think should be seriously considered in this project, so we set 6 and 200 as threshold for filtering the length of the text.
+In addition to this, considering that some commit message is too small or large, which will hugely impact the size of the dataset file and difficulty that I read, by manually reviewing those super long commit message, they are more likely presenting a technical detail, which I don't think should be seriously considered in this project, so I set 6 and 200 as threshold for filtering the length of the text.

 ```sql
 SELECT committer.name, committer.time_sec, subject, message